Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1XD.md

 ## Power

 Supply between 12V and 48V to the 2-pin JST VH VIN power connector on the board, observing the correct polarity.

+> If you use a relay to control VIN power to the board, ie the power supply is already switched on, and a relay is used to turn on power to the board, you should use an inrush current limiter wired in series with VIN.
+See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.
+>
+> OUT ports on the mainboard should NOT be used to switch power to expansion or tool boards directly.
+See the note at the end of the 'inrush current' section at the link above.
+{.is-info}

 # Commissioning